 what to pack for Tahiti

 If you want to experience Tahiti’s wonders for yourself, you’ll want to make sure to be prepared with all the right clothing and gear.
 This article will cover everything you’ll need to know to plan a safe and fun adventure to one of the best islands in the world.
-Below is a packing list of essential items to bring to Tahiti with links to Amazon for your convenience, plus info on what NOT to bring or wear.
+Below is a packing list of essential items to bring to Tahiti, plus info on what to wear in Tahiti and what NOT to bring.

 See our product selection criteria and guidelines here.